bsanghi/CarND-MPC-Project/README.md

 # CarND-MPC-Project
 Self-Driving Car Engineer Nanodegree Program

+## Project Description
+The purpose of this project is to develop a nonlinear model predictive controller (NMPC) to steer a car around a track in a simulator.
+The simulator provides a feed of values containing the position of the car, its speed and heading direction.

 ## The Model
 The Model Predictive Controller (MPC) calculates the trajectory, actuations and sends back steering to the simulator. <br/>